 Persons who advance it operate out of two intentions, I think.

-To persons who simply want what they want when they want it and resent any effort to think through their own long-term preferences, who hold to their values because they are a personal expression of their identity rather than because they think them universally true, I happily concede the right to exercise their preferential freedom as they wish.
-That is my entire point.
-Nothing compels us to choose well and our social fabric, including law, should protect the dignity of our preferential freedom.
-But only to a point.
-I will merely mention two consequences of persons valuing a private morality rooted in private constructions, a pragmatic and postmodernist conception I call the virtual circle (see “What Is the Virtual Circle?”).
-The first is that the law, the consensual recognition of common goods that justice decrees be secured for citizens, has no duty to secure their well-being in denial of their responsibility to procure it for themselves nor to act in excess of the means it uses to secure those few goods that necessitate government’s existence.
+In our present axiomatic confusion, in the conflicting maxims of all the conflicting cultures we all navigate, we find many opportunities to misuse that responsibility (see “Cultural Consensus“) I will merely mention two consequences of persons valuing a private morality rooted in private constructions, a pragmatic and postmodernist creation.
+The first is that the law, the consensual recognition of common goods that justice decrees be secured for citizens, has no means to secure their well-being in denial of their responsibility to procure it for themselves nor to act in excess of the means it uses to secure those few goods that necessitate government’s existence.
 Needs are sacrosanct; desires are not.
 Families may resolve the incompetence of their members by a tolerance born of love.
 Their subsidiarity provides the patient, structural support to assist those they love in ways that no individual stranger can accomplish and that the collective will of strangers seeking justice cannot achieve even with the best of intentions.
 The second point is that no private conception of morality can either publicly justify rights claimed for oneself nor critique rights claimed by others but must exercise as a condition of one’s own preferential freedom a complete toleration of that claimed by those motivated by different private preference as a matter of simple equity.
-That, of course, cannot resolve conflict either in personal interactions nor law, nor can it deliver a working public morality.
+That, of course, can resolve conflict neither in personal interactions nor law, nor can it deliver a working public morality.
 The law is not a neutral and majoritarian referee, not a conventional artifice.
 It is a powerful moral inducement to the good (see “The Utility of Furthest Ends“).